pengfei99/DataQualityAndValidation/README.md

 ### Why Data Profiling?
 Data profiling is typically needed to address following points:
 - Use data profiling before beginning to ingest data from a new source to discover if data is in suitable form — and make a “go / no go” decision on the dataset.
 - Identify and correct data quality issues in source data, even before starting to move it into target database.
 - Reconcile vendor specification with real data
 - Identify data quality issues that can be corrected by Extract-Transform-Load (ETL), while data is moved from source to target.
 Data profiling can uncover if additional processing is needed before feeding data to pipeline.
+- Help you to define validation rules

 Here are some tools that you can use

 ## Common problems in semi-structure data

-- unescaped commas in unquoted (comma-separated) values: e.g. some word, some word in a text column. the commas is not escaped and will cause column parsing error.
+- unescaped commas in unquoted (comma-separated) values: e.g. some word, some word in a text column. the commas are not escaped and will cause column parsing error.
+(Orderliness)
 - an unspecified non-UTF-8 encoding: e.g. using iso-8859-1 ("latin-1" to its friends), or iso-8859-15 ("latin-9")
-- different null markers in different fields(columns), and some cases, different null markers in a single field(columns)
+- different null markers in different fields(columns), and some cases, different null markers in a single field(columns) (Orderliness)
-- field names (column headers) that included spaces, apostrophes, dashes and a non-ASCII non-alphanumeric character
+- field names (column headers) that included spaces, apostrophes, dashes and a non-ASCII non-alphanumeric character (Orderliness)
 - multiple date formats, even within a single field.
 For example year with 4 digit, and 2 digit.
+(Orderliness)

 ## Types of Data Validation